cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 #### Dynamic Analysis

-One a WebView was identified, in order to identify the usage of protocol handlers, look for ways to access files from the file system and trigger phone calls from the WebView.

 If it's possible to load local files via a WebView, the app might be vulnerable to directory traversal attacks.
 This would allow access to all files within the sandbox or even to escape the sandbox with full access to the file system (if the device is jailbroken).
 It should therefore be verified if a user can change the filename or path from which the file is loaded, and they shouldn't be able to edit the loaded file.

-To simulate an attack, inject your own JavaScript into the WebView with an interception proxy.
+To simulate an attack, you may inject your own JavaScript into the WebView with an interception proxy or simply by using dynamic instrumentation.
 Attempt to access local storage and any native methods and properties that might be exposed to the JavaScript context.

 In a real-world scenario, JavaScript can only be injected through a permanent backend Cross-Site Scripting vulnerability or a MITM attack.
 See the OWASP [XSS cheat sheet](https://goo.gl/x1mMMj "XSS (Cross-Site Scripting) Prevention Cheat Sheet") and the chapter "Testing Network Communication" for more information.